samvera-labs/ramp/README.md

 ### Styleguidist development

 Styleguidist, in addition to providing documentation, also offers an isolated development environment.
-To run the environment and test it out:
+To start the dev environment, run:

 ```
 yarn dev
-// or
-yarn styleguide
 ```

 To build a static html version of the docs (which Github pages uses), run: